VCauthon/Summary-Docker/src/docs/5-compose.md

     driver: bridge
 ```

-in the end, the compose will end up raising containers as if we were doing it with the docker CLI itself. this means that if we do a docker ps we can see the raised containers themselves.
+In the end, Compose will raise containers as if we were doing it with the Docker CLI itself. this means that if we do a Docker ps we can see the raised containers themselves.

-A point to indicate is that these will have as name the name defined by the own compose
+A point to indicate is that these will have as named according to the Compose configuration.

-### Compose comands:
+### Compose commands:

 The commands to be highlighted on the compose CLI itself are the following:
 - `docker compose up`: It creates all images, containers, networks, and volumes the app needs.
 It expects you to call the Compose file compose.yaml, but you can specify a custom filename with the -f flag.
 - `docker compose stop`: Stops all containers in a compose app without deleting them.
 - `docker compose restart`: Restart a stopped compose app.
-- `docker compose ps`: List each container in the compose app.
+- `docker compose ps`: Restarts a stopped Compose app.
 - `docker compose down`: Will stop and delete a running compose app.

-#### Creating the own compose file
+#### Creating your own compose file

-When you deploy the app, you'll use the docker compose command to send the compose.yaml file to Docker.
-Docker will create the counter-net network and the counter-vol volume and use the Dockerfile to build an OCI image fot eh webpage service.
-The docker tells Docker to copy the code from the app folder into the image.
+When you deploy the app, you'll use the Docker compose command to send the compose.yaml file to Docker.
+Docker will create the counter-net network and the counter-vol volume and use the Dockerfile to build an OCI image for the webpage service.
+The Dockerfile tells Docker to copy the code from the app folder into the image.

 Docker then starts the webpage, mounts the volume, and connects to the network.
-It also starts a container for the redis service and connects that to the same network.
+It also starts a container for the Redis service and connects that to the same network.

 In [this exercise](../exercises/4-compose/README.md) you will create a compose.yaml that defines the solution.